jaychempan/Awesome-LWMs/README.md

 - 2024/01/28: FengWu-GHR, the first data-driven global weather forecasting model running at the 0.09∘ horizontal resolution [[link]](https://arxiv.org/abs/2402.00059);
 - 2023/12/27: GenCast, a ML-based generative model for ensemble weather forecasting [[link]](https://arxiv.org/pdf/2312.15796);
 - 2023/12/16: Four-Dimensional Variational (4DVar) assimilation, and develop an AI-based cyclic weather forecasting system, FengWu-4DVar [[link]](https://arxiv.org/abs/2312.12455);
+- 2023/12/11: A unified and flexible framework that can equip any type of spatio-temporal models is proposed based on residual diffusion DiffCast [[link]](https://arxiv.org/abs/2312.06734);
 - 2023/11/13: GCMs are physics-based simulators which combine a numerical solver for large-scale dynamics with tuned representations for small-scale processes such as cloud formation. [[link]](https://arxiv.org/abs/2311.07222);
 - 2023/12/13: Fuxi is open source [[link]](https://github.com/tpys/ai-models-fuxi);
 - 2023/11/14: GraphCast published in Science [[link]](https://github.com/tpys/ai-models-fuxi)；